OpenFusionProject/openfusionproject.github.io/content/docs/reference/frequently-asked-questions.md

 ### Help!
 I accidentally deleted the public server from my launcher! {#deleted-default-servers}

-You can restore the default servers by clicking the version number in the lower right corner, then in the window that pops up, click "Reset to Default Servers".
+You can restore the default servers by clicking the green plus button, switching to the 'Endpoint Server' tab, then entering the following API hosts:

+**OpenFusion Public - Original**: `api.dexlabs.systems`

+**OpenFusion Public - Academy**: `api.dexlabs.systems/academy`

 ### I'm getting a LOGIN UNIMPLM or SHARD UNIMPLM error in the server log.
 How do I fix this? {#unimplm-packet}

 * If it's a shard error and the number ends in 9889: You mixed up the login and shard ports.
 When adding a new server to the client's list, *always use the login port* (default 23000).

 * If it's a login error the number starts with 3187: You likely changed the login and shard to be the same port.
 Revert your config.ini to the default of 23000 for login, and 23001 for shard. (they need separate ports in order to work)

 * Any other combination: Check that the version you selected in the client matches the server you're connecting to.
 For an original server, select beta-20100104, and for an academy server select beta-20111013.

 ### Can I play the game on Android devices?
 Is it possible that a mobile port of the game will come out in the future? {#android-port}